 In a new NBER working paper, The Real Effects of Financial Markets, researchers Philip Bond, Alex Edmans, and Itay Goldstein investigate the interaction between the stock market and the real economy.

 On this site we frequently discuss the intrinsic value of firms as the discounted value of future cash flows, and we note (as nonbelievers in the Efficient Market Hypothesis) that individual security prices often diverge quite dramatically from this true value.
-Determining why this occurs is an unresolved quest, but . . .
+Determining why this occurs is an . . .

 → Read More: The Real Effects of Financial Markets